beautiful-numbers/lehmer-lean/README.md

 ### “The proof is conditional because `PierreDeFermat.lean` takes closures as hypotheses.”

 Misleading. `PierreDeFermat.lean` is a global closure aggregator.
-Its role is to consume the four actual range closures and produce the final contradiction.
-Review the range/branch closure interfaces.
+Its role is to consume the actual case/range closure obligations and produce the final contradiction, adding an additional Lean-checked audit layer for unconditional exhaustiveness on top of the paper-level proof.

 ### “There must be one file instantiating `PipelineBridgeData`.”